Adrian Przyborek: Pogoń Szczecin

 Having joined Pogoń in 2021, he signed his first professional contract for the club in January of the following year.
 After featuring for the first team in two friendlies in Autumn 2022, he extended his contract in January 2023.

 The following month, he became the second-youngest Pogoń Szczecin player, behind Kacper Kozłowski, when he made his debut aged sixteen against Warta Poznań.
 Having come on as a second-half substitute for former Poland international Kamil Grosicki, Przyborek was distinguishable on the pitch as his shirt did not have any advertisement, as Pogoń were sponsored by a bookmaker and it is illegal for underage people in Poland to be promoting gambling.

 The following season, having established himself in the club's first team, he signed another extension to his contract in March 2024, tying him to the club until July 2027.
 He scored his first goal for the club the following month in a 5–0 win against Ruch Chorzów, flicking on a corner from Kamil Grosicki into the corner of the goal.

 In September 2024, he was recognised by the CIES Football Observatory as one of the most promising young football talents, due to his experience in senior football.
 A month later, he was named by English newspaper The Guardian as one of the best players born in 2007 worldwide.

+Lazio

+On 30 January 2026, Przyborek moved to Italian side Lazio for a reported initial fee of €4.5 million, which could rise to €7 million with add-ons, and Pogoń keeping a 20% sell-on fee.

+On 23 May 2026, Przyborek made his Serie A debut for Lazio at Stadio Olimpico against Pisa after being subbed on in the 82nd minute, replacing Fisayo Dele-Bashiru; Lazio eventually won 2–1.